afolabiabass/ha-linux-server-config/README.md

 #### 2. Download the Lightsail default private key to local device
 * In the instances page click on the instance name to open the settings page.
 * Scroll all the way down to the bottom of the page and click on the blue “Account page” link
-* Click on “download” at the bottom of the page, name and save the file on your local device then ssh into your Lightsail server : sudo ssh ubuntu@35.178.90.82 -i lighsail_key.pem -p 2200 )
+* Click on “download” at the bottom of the page, name and save the file on your local device then ssh into your Lightsail server : sudo ssh ubuntu@35.178.90.82 -i lightsail_key.pem)
 #### 3. Add ports 2200/tcp and 123/udp
 * On your instance page click on the “Networking” tab,
 * Under “Firewall” section, click on “+Add another” at the bottom of the ports list,